sylhare/sylhare.github.io/_posts/2022/2022-05-18-Version-control-git.md

 Now let’s assume that your tool is in place, on your coding device locally and set up with a remote server for collaboration.
 You now have multiple options to get you development process started.
 You can either go:

-- Trunk based (no branches everybody pushes to main)
+- **Trunk based**: Usually no branches everybody pushes to main
-- Feature based (all new code is added via pull request that are reviewed and merge into main)
+- **Feature based**: All new code is added via pull requests that are reviewed and merge into main
-- Stage based (a composite, often where you have a dev branch that gets merged into master at each release)
+- **Stage based**: Working with multiple branch representing the state of the code, develop, main, release.
 - A mix of the above.

-Let’s review those "git flows" in details, they all have their benefits, so we’ll see in which development environment they could thrive more.
+Let’s review those "git flows" in details, their benefits and inconveniences and in which environment they'd be at their best.

 ## Git branching strategy